REASONS FOR STUDENT FRUSTRATION OR FAILURE WHEN USING JOHN SAXON'S MATH BOOKS - (PART 2)

 I could be wrong.
 Perhaps they added the geometry textbook to the home school website because some home school parents were unaware that a full year of high school geometry was already offered within the Algebra 2 textbook (first semester of geometry) and the first sixty lessons of the Advanced Mathematics textbook (second semester of geometry)).
 Additionally, placing the geometry course in between the Saxon Algebra 1 and Saxon Algebra 2 textbooks is a sure formula for student frustration in Saxon Algebra 2 since the new geometry book does not contain algebra content.
 The only reference to "Geometry" in the new fourth edition of Saxon Algebra 1 is a reference in the index to "Geometric Sequences" found in lesson 105.
 That term is not related to geometry.
 It is the title given to an algebraic formula dealing with a sequence of numbers that have a common ratio between the consecutive terms.

-It would be my hope that the senior executives at HMHCO would recognize the uniqueness and value of the current editions of John Saxon's math books that continue his methods and standards.
-However, to ensure you have the correct editions of John Saxon's math books, as he published them, you can go to my November 2019 news article where I list the correct editions to use from Math 54 through Calculus.
-The editions I referenced in that article will be good for many more decades.
+It would be my hope that the senior executives at HMHCO would recognize the uniqueness and value of the current editions of John Saxon's math books - that continue his methods and standards. - will be good for many more decades.

 JOHN SAXON'S LEGACY